-NSAI Certified Air Tightness Testing €249 for all houses under 200m², we also seal air leakage found during the test at no extra cost
+NSAI Certified Air Tightness Testing €249 for all houses under 200m², we also seal air leakage found during the test to ensure compliance with the Building Regulations.

 Call: 086 1061990

 The need for Air Tightness Testing in our buildings